Posts

 Image

-As I've written before in my reviews of Trading Places (1983) ( here ) and Spies Like Us (1985) ( here ), there were a number of John Landis films that passed me by and that I only saw in the past couple of years (I still haven't seen ¡Three Amigos!
+As I've written before in my reviews of Trading Places (1983) ( here ) and Spies Like Us (1985) ( here ), there were a number of John Landis films that passed me by, which I only saw in the past couple of years (I still haven't seen ¡Three Amigos!
 (1986) in its entirety).
 Coming To America (1988) was one of those and I suppose the timing is good for my finally having viewed it, if I want to watch the sequel soon.
 What can I say?
 Eddie Murphy and Arsenio Hall are mostly comedy gold in their multiple roles.
-Some stuff hasn't aged well and the story is fairly predictable but it's a funny movie with its heart in the right place.
+Some stuff hasn't aged well and the story is fairly predictable, but it's a funny movie with its heart in the right place.
 I greatly enjoyed CTA —h ere's hoping the sequel isn't terrible.
 You can find my John Landis Feature Films Ranked list here .

 Evil Under The Sun (1982) ***1/2